Liverpool news: 'Sadio Mane fell over and dived for the penalty' - Reds star criticised after VAR-checked spot-kick sees Jurgen Klopp's side overcome Leicester City in Premier League | Goal.com

-'Mane dived for the penalty' - Liverpool star criticised after Reds pefect start continues
+'Mane dived for the penalty' - Liverpool star criticised after Reds perfect start continues

 Sadio Mane dived to win the stoppage-time penalty which saw Liverpool snatch a dramatic 2-1 victory at home to Leicester, according to pundit Kevin Kilbane.